Cotswolds Invitational Backgammon Weekend

 Sometimes less is more.
 I would rather this weekend was over-subscribed than under-subscribed.

-If over-subscribed will you have a reserve list and might you extend the entry?
+If over-subscribed will you have a Waiting list and might you extend the entry?

 What is the Waiting List?